CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 * [WMTS](https://www.ogc.org/standards/wmts)
 * [TMS](https://wiki.osgeo.org/wiki/Tile_Map_Service_Specification)

-Implicit tiling enables procedurally-generated tilesets.
-Instead of serving static files, a server could extract the tile coordinates from [Template URIs](#template-uris) and generate tiles at runtime while using little disk space.

 ## Tile Extension

 The `3DTILES_implicit_tiling` extension may be defined on any tile in the tileset JSON.
 Such a tile is called an **implicit root tile**, to distinguish it from the root tile of the tileset JSON.
 The implicit root tile must omit the `children` property.